cuHALLaR: A GPU Accelerated Low-Rank Augmented Lagrangian Method for Large-Scale Semidefinite Programming: Overview of

-Several remarks about each of the steps of \ourmethod are now given.
-First, $t$ is the iteration count for \ourmethod.
-Second, each iteration of \ourmethod performs a HLR call and each call is performed in the while loop from steps 3 to 10.
-In line 2, the triple $(Y, G, \theta)$ is set as $(0_{n\times s},0_{n\times n},\infty)$, which means the HLR call in the while loop is always performed during each iteration of \ourmethod.
-Third, after a HLR call is finished, \ourmethod updates the Lagrange multiplier in line 12 and checks for termination in line 13.
+Sixth, after the HLR method approximately solves an AL subproblem, \ourmethod updates the Lagrange multiplier in line 14 and checks for termination in line 15.
 Lastly, the termination condition on this line does not check for near dual feasibility since it can be shown that for every $t \ge 1$,

-and hence that \ourmethod always generates feasible dual iterates $(p_t,\theta_t,S_t)$'s.
+and hence that \ourmethod always generates feasible dual iterates $(p_t,\theta_t,S_t)$.

-We now comment on the steps performed within the while loop (lines 3 to 10) in light of the three steps of the \ourmethod outline given just before its formal description.
-Step 4 is implementing step i) of the \ourmethod outline.
-Steps 5 and 6 are implementing step ii).
-Finally, step 9 implements step iii).
+We now comment on the steps performed within the while loop (lines 5 to 12) in light of the three steps of the \ourmethod outline given just before its formal description.
+Step 6 implements step i) of the outline.
+Steps 7 through 9 implement step ii).
+Finally, step 11 implements step iii).

-We now give an interpretation of step 9 of \ourmethod relative to the $X$-method.
+We now give an interpretation of step 11 of \ourmethod relative to the $X$-space.
+The Frank-Wolfe procedure generates a new iterate by moving from the current point $YY^\top$ towards an extreme point of the feasible set $\Delta^n_{\tau}$, which is of the form $\tau^2 y y^\top$.
 The stepsize $\alpha$ computed in \eqref{FW stepsize} corresponds to solving